IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 	- (Kevara) performed again, (Avizallo) ran a gambling scheme to fix Kite battles, (Mirwood) ??
 	- 2yrs ago, evil lawyer captured him again (how? for what crime?)
 		- bad guy wished to transfer his powers to his child > Cory transferred to Toby > Indira ran away
+		- they thought they had Cory's name and could perform the ritual, but it only half worked.
+If Cory's full power had been transferred then he would have died
 	- now stripped of his power, inept.
 	- Prophecy: you will find him in the place of fire
 - Mother (Annalise)